鶹ýӳ

 DLE 523: Psychological Foundations for Biliteracy Teachers in K-6 Classrooms and ED 450: Study Abroad

-In the College of Education, Dr. Sarah Maheronnaghsh has advanced COIL planning for DLE 523 and ED 450 through a partnership with UABC Tijuana.
+In the College of Education from the Dual Language and English Learner Education, Dr. Sarah Maheronnaghsh has advanced COIL planning for DLE 523 and ED 450 through a partnership with UABC Tijuana.
 Her work connects dual language and English learner education with international collaboration, creating opportunities for students to engage across borders in ways that strengthen intercultural awareness and educational practice.
 The initiative has also gained visibility through presentation at the Re:Border conference, underscoring its value as a cross-border teaching model.

 42